aclai-lab/SoleModels.jl/README.md

 - Branches: structures with `IF antecedent THEN pos_consequent ELSE neg_consequent END` semantics.

 Remember:
-- An antecedent is any *condition* that can be checked on a machine learning *instance*, yielding a `true/false` value;
+- An antecedent is a logical formula that can be checked on a logical interpretation (that is, an *instance* of a symbolic learning dataset), yielding a truth value (e.g., `true/false`);
 - A consequent is... anything you want, really, even another model (spoiler: a Branch with Branch consequents is a Decision Tree 😉).

 More specifically, antecedents can be *logical formulas* and, in such case, the symbolic models